ProbablyNotArtyom/GeckOS-V2/doc/nommu.md

 form are not prepared for this situation, so that they don't release the send buffer.

-Be careful when using the send buffer - you are warned!
+**Be careful when using the send buffer - you are warned!**

 The lib6502 library is thread-save.
 It can be used by any thread at any time.
 Internal locks (semaphores) are used to avoid any interference if necessary.

 * * *

-Suggested reading: "Operating Systems, design and implementation", Andrew S.
+**Suggested reading**: "Operating Systems, design and implementation", Andrew S.
 Tanenbaum, Prentice-Hall